satish0rao/school-partisan-analysis/README.md

 #  To run.

 1) unzip files in school-data directory.
-2) python join_precinct_school.py
+2) python driver-one-table.py

-Take a look at join_precinct_school.py to see what is up.
-Code needs cleaning, just a start.
+Take a look at join_precinct_school_method2.py to see what is up.
+Code needs cleaning, pretty ugly.

 ------------------